Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This code defines a function analyze_stock_after_finetune that performs stock analysis using a fine-tuned model for sentiment analysis of news articles.
 The function takes three parameters: alpha_vantage_api_key, news_api_key, and symbol.
 #### 27.)
 Create UI after fine-tuning
   This code sets up a user interface to perform stock analysis using input widgets for API keys and stock symbols.
 It initializes text input fields for the Alpha Vantage API key, the News API key, and the stock symbol, along with an output area to display results.
+#### 28.)
+Display UI after fine-tuning
+  This code snippet displays the user interface components for stock analysis in a Jupyter notebook or IPython environment.
+The display function is used to render the text input widgets for entering the Alpha Vantage API key, News API key, and stock symbol.
 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.
 #### A button is available for users to click to perform stock analysis and display the results.